madprops/gifmaker/README.md

 venv/bin/pip install -r requirements.txt
 ```

+Or simply run `install.sh` to automate virtual env creation.

 There's a `test.sh` file that runs borat with some pre-defined flags to test if things are working properly.

 ---